ashleylizg/parkpics.co/README.md

 parkpics is a web app that curates geotagged images of North American state and national parks.

-A "my first web app" project meant to introduce Git-based agile and Python web development to @ashleylizg with supervision from @gingeleski
+A "my first web app" project meant to introduce Git-based agile and Python web development to [@ashleylizg](https://github.com/ashleylizg) with supervision from [@gingeleski](https://github.com/gingeleski).

-[TODO .gif here]

 ## Running locally